Middlemarch

 Middlemarch, A Study of Provincial Life is a novel by English author George Eliot, the pen name of Mary Ann Evans.
-It appeared in eight installments (volumes) in 1871 and 1872.
+It appeared in eight paper-bound instalments from December 1871 to December 1872, with a book version in four volumes published in parallel (the first volume is dated 1871 and the other three are dated 1872).

 Set in Middlemarch, a fictional English Midlands town, from 1829 to 1832, it follows distinct, intersecting stories with many characters.
 Issues include the status of women, the nature of marriage, idealism, self-interest, religion, hypocrisy, political reform, and education.
 Leavened with comic elements, Middlemarch approaches significant historical events in a realist mode: the Reform Act 1832, early railways, and the accession of King William IV.
 It looks at medicine of the time and reactionary views in a settled community facing unwelcome change.
 Eliot began writing the two pieces that formed the novel in 1869–1870 and completed it in 1871.
-Initial reviews were mixed, but it is now seen widely as her best work and one of the great English novels.
+Initial reviews were mixed but, seventy years later, it was considered as her best work and one of the great English novels.